defenseunicorns/uds-common/README.md

 ### setup.yaml

-This task file includes a single task `k3d-test-cluster` which sets up a k3d cluster running the `uds-core-istio-dev` package.
+This task file includes two tasks:

+-`k3d-test-cluster` sets up a k3d cluster running the `uds-core-istio-dev` package.
 This provides a baseline cluster with Istio and the UDS Core Pepr capabilities necessary to test against.
+-`registry-login` performs a registry login and retry a max of 10 times at a desired retry interval (in seconds).
+It reads in environment variables from the system executing the task to use for the registry login parameters.

 ### create.yaml

 This task file includes two tasks:

 - `package`: creates a zarf package located at the base of the repository.
 It has a required variable of `FLAVOR` which defaults to upstream and an optional variable `ZARF_ARCHITECTURE` to override the default architecture used for creation (useful in publishing workflows).
 - `test-bundle`: creates a test bundle located at the path `bundle/`.
 It has an optional variable for `UDS_ARCH` which can be used to override the default architecture used for creation (useful in publishing workflows).
 Note that this task does not create any pre-requisite zarf packages so those tasks must be run first.

 ### deploy.yaml

 This task file includes two tasks:

 - `package`: deploys a zarf package located at the base of the repository (using the regex match `zarf-package-*-${UDS_ARCH}-*.tar.zst`).
 - `test-bundle`: deploys a test bundle located at the path `bundle/` (using the regex match `bundle/uds-bundle-*-${UDS_ARCH}-*.tar.zst`) and the config file located at `bundle/uds-config.yaml`.

 ### publish.yaml

 This task file includes a single task `package` which publishes zarf package(s) located at the base of the repository.
 Inputs for this task:

 - `FLAVOR`: the flavor of the zarf package to publish, defaults to `upstream`.
 - `TARGET_REPO`: the target OCI repository to publish the zarf package to, defaults to `oci://ghcr.io/defenseunicorns/packages/uds`.
 - `VERSION`: the version of the zarf package to publish with no default.
 This should typically be version controlled by something like release-please.